crossplane/docs/content/contribute/contribute.md

 {{< /hint >}}

 Make changes to the files in the associated version folder.
-To make changes across multiple versions change the files in each version folder.
+To make changes across more than one version, change the files in each version folder.

 ## Adding new content

 To create new content create a new markdown file in the appropriate location.